 Some people, Harris said, “are moved [to act] by the ethical argument, and others by the great grandchildren argument, while others [are motivated] by the discount they get on [an electric vehicle].”
 But “most people,” Harris said, “will be moved by the Spirit.”

 Increasingly, geographers have enhanced the use of Geographic Information System mapping “to create this equivalence between Black lives and harm,” Milligan said.
 He said the National Science Foundation has approved a five-year grant that will allow him and other partners to work with two Black-led organizations to recruit and engage with Black geoscientists “to better understand and repair environmental injustices in frontline communities.”

 The work that Fannie Lou Hamer and others call for includes dismantling “white supremacist modes of the sense of ownership of the Earth,” Harris said.
 “How can you own the song of a bird?
 The thought is ridiculous.
 It’s not just blasphemous.”
-Hamer “loved the white supremacist who beat her when she was arrested in the same way Black Lives Matter [advocates] loved themselves and the planet and democracy itself enough to stand three inches from fully-armed police officers.”
+Hamer “loved the white supremacist who beat her when she was arrested in the same way Black Lives Matter [advocates] loved themselves and the planet and democracy itself enough to stand 3 inches from fully armed police officers.”

 “That’s God’s love,” Harris said.
 “We’ve got to do the work to get to love.”

 Andrew Browne, Senior Vice President, Church Relations, Board of Pensions

 Vernon Broyles, Volunteer, Office of the General Assembly